 What was it like volunteering in communities facing global issues?

 The service projects that I was a part of while with TBB sparked a passion that has led me to pursue an undergraduate education in Environmental Studies and community-based International Development.
 I learned that working with the community is the most important part of any project, and one that is often times overlooked.
 There’s also a certain level of frustration that accompanies volunteering in communities facing global issues, which I may have expected before entering TBB but did not fully understand.
 There are cultural misunderstandings, financial limitations and a million tiny obstacles to overcome in any development job.
 The most difficult part to swallow was simply not knowing how much is actually being accomplished.
 This overwhelming feeling of ‘what’s the point?’ can weigh on you at times — it takes commitment and a belief in your project, organization and ultimately yourself to continue.
 Continue reading

 TBB alumna, class of ’11, Rachel Jordan is a student at the University of North Carolina in Chapel Hill, where she’s pursuing a major in Public Policy with minors in Medical Anthropology and Social Entrepreneurship.
+She is also an alumna of The Westminster Schools in Atlanta.
 In this interview, Rachel talks about her love for travel, adventure and learning, and how a gap year gave her all three in one breathe.

 What inspired you to take a gap year?